XL2248/AGDT/README.md

 ## Introduction

 The implementation is based on [THUMT](https://github.com/thumt/THUMT).
-Download [Glove](http://nlp.stanford.edu/data/glove.840B.300d.zip) file and change the path in AGDT/thumt/thumt/bin/trainer.py correspondingly.
+Download [Glove](http://nlp.stanford.edu/data/glove.840B.300d.zip) file and change the path in 'AGDT/thumt/thumt/bin/trainer.py' correspondingly.
+The dataset we used is from [GCAE](https://github.com/wxue004cs/GCAE).

 ## Usage